KayTrust/proof-types/BBSPlus/BBSPlus2024.md

 ## createBBSPlus2024Proof

 The following algorithm creates a BBSPlus2024 proof object for a verifiable credential.
-The required inputs are a credential, (which required fields `issuanceDate`, `credentialSubject` and an optional field `expirationDate`), a BBS+ private key and a public parameter known as a `label` (a string).
+The required inputs are a credential, a BBS+ private key and a public parameter known as a `label` (a string).

 1. Generate the message list `messages` from the credential.
     1. Create an object of depth one with `issuanceDate`, `expirationDate` and all the information from `credentialSubject`.